EmreDzh/NexusGames/README.md

     https://nexusgames-bde05.web.app/

-    As of right now you will need to start the back end server manually before accessing the Firebase Cloud webpage for it to function properly
+    As of right now you will need to start the back end server manually before accessing the Firebase Cloud webpage, see at step 2 - Backend Setup